 Finally, head to the eastern shores of Cayuga Lake to stay in Aurora.

-Additionally, Aurora is a sweet town to visit for pottery lovers.
+Aurora is also a haven for pottery lovers.
 MacKenzie-Childs‘ gorgeous ceramics are hand-made here.
-So you can shop for MacKenzie-Childs ceramics here and/or explore their pottery campus and farmhouse.
+Their pottery campus and farmhouse are open for visitors, too!

 Keuka Lake is uniquely shaped like a Y, thinner/smaller, and more quaint yet near tons of things to see and do.
 This is my favorite one.
 You can stay in Hammondsport (near antique shops and an Aviation museum) or Penn Yan (a cute little town with good food and near outdoor opportunities yet still close to Seneca Lake).